cultuurnet/udb3-backend/readme.md

 - `service.labels.log` contains logs about label (aggregates)
 - `service.media.log` contains logs about the media manager, i.e. about uploads and edits of images and media objects
 - `service.geo-coordinates.log` contains logs about the geocoding of organizers and places
+- `service.uitpas.log` contains logs about general calls _to_ UiTPAS, e.g. to check for ticket sales

 ### Adding a new logger